-Furthermore, there are some fundamental aspects to be considered when setting up your ads.
+Furthermore, some fundamental aspects should be considered when setting up your ads.
 Choose your file names wisely and check, if your WordPress theme or page builder has features or placements that are evident for ad blockers.

 This article will explain the issues adblockers might cause and how to solve them.